What are Veblen Goods?

 Veblen classified this consumption behavior into two types namely –

 - Invidious Comparison – It means the desire of a person not to be perceived as a member of the lower class.
-This is a type of conspicuous consumption where a person consciously consumes goods which are not consumed by the lower income group.
-At their own discretion, they incur huge costs to differentiate themselves from the lower income group.
+This is a type of conspicuous consumption where a person consciously consumes goods that are not consumed by the lower-income group.
+At their own discretion, they incur huge costs to differentiate themselves from the lower-income group.

 To differentiate and clarify, invidious consumption is done by the upper class whereas pecuniary emulation is done by the lower or middle-income groups.

-Apart from the benefits of the quality of good/services consumed, purchase and display of such goods can increase the esteem of the consumer, help him/her gain popularity and veneration.
+Apart from the benefits of the quality of goods/services consumed, purchase and display of such goods can increase the esteem of the consumer, help him/her gain popularity and veneration.